 24-hour mean concentrations have not been explicitly modelled for comparison with the 24-hour limit value.
-An annual mean concentration of 31.5 μ g m-3, gravimetric has been taken to be equivalent to 35 days with 24-hour mean concentrations greater than 50 μ g m-3 gravimetric (the 24-hour limit value) for 2017.
+An annual mean concentration of 31.5 μg m-3, gravimetric has been taken to be equivalent to 35 days with 24-hour mean concentrations greater than 50 μg m-3 gravimetric (the 24-hour limit value) for 2018.
 A modelled annual mean concentration of greater than this value has been taken to indicate a modelled exceedance of the 24-hour mean limit value.
-This approach was initially proposed by Stedman et al. (2001a) who recommended a value of 31.5 μ g m-3 based on an analysis of monitoring data for the period 1992 to 1999.
-An analysis of more recent monitoring data (Brookes et al., 2011) showed that the value of 31.5 μ g m-3 was still valid up to and including 2010.
-An analysis of monitoring data for 2017 shown in Figure 5-4 shows that this value is appropriate for 2017.
+This approach was initially proposed by Stedman et al. (2001a) who recommended a value of 31.5 μg m-3 based on an analysis of monitoring data for the period 1992 to 1999.
+An analysis of monitoring data (Brookes et al., 2011) showed that the value of 31.5 μg m-3 was still valid up to and including 2010.
+An analysis of monitoring data for 2018 shown in Figure 5-4 showed that this value is appropriate and precautionary for 2018.

-Figure 5-4 - The relationship between the 90th percentile of 24-hour mean PM{10} concentration and annual mean concentration ($\mu g \ m^{-3}$) for 2017
+Figure 5-4 - The relationship between the 90th percentile of 24-hour mean $PM{10}$ concentration and annual mean concentration ( $\mu g \, m^{-3}$ ) for 2018

-This chapter describes modelling work carried out for 2017 to assess compliance with the PM{10} limit values described above.
-Emission estimates for primary PM are described in Section 5.2, Section 5.3 describes the PM{10} modelling methods, the modelling results are presented in Section 5.4.The methods used to subtract the contribution from natural sources (sea salt) and the results of this subtraction are presented in Section 5.5.
+This chapter describes modelling work carried out for 2018 to assess compliance with the $PM{10}$ limit values described above.
+Emission estimates for primary PM are described in Section 5.2, Section 5.3 describes the $PM{10}$ modelling methods, the modelling results are presented in Section 5.4.
+The methods used to subtract the contribution from natural sources (sea salt) and the results of this subtraction are presented in Section 5.5.